khaors/geocompr/main.md

 An AUROC of 0.83 represents a good fit.
 However, this is an overoptimistic estimation since we have computed it on the complete dataset.
-To derive a biased-reduced assessment we have to use cross-validation and in the case of spatial data we will have to make use of spatial CV.
+To derive a biased-reduced assessment we have to use cross-validation and in the case of spatial data should make use of spatial CV.

 ## Introduction to (spatial) cross-validation {#intro-cv}
 Cross-validation belongs to the family of resampling methods [@james_introduction_2013].